Theodora (wife of Theophilos): Restoration of icon veneration

 One symbolic action taken to mark the restoration of the icons was the desecration of the tomb of emperor Constantine V (741–775), a champion of iconoclasm.
 His remains were removed from his tomb in the Church of the Holy Apostles and burned, with the ashes scattered so that no site would ever be associated with his burial.
 His tomb in the Church of the Holy Apostles was replaced with the tomb of Empress Irene, with her remains being transferred from her previous resting place on the island of Prinkipos, finally reuniting her remains with those of her husband and placing her alongside the other rulers of the empire.
 It is possible that Theodora admired Irene on account of her being a previous female ruler as well as a previous restorer of the icons.
 Irene's grave would in later years often be commemorated as the resting place of an iconophile hero.

 Though ordinary iconoclasm swiftly disappeared, a larger religious threat were the Paulician heretics, concentrated in eastern Anatolia.
 The Paulicians were dualists and also iconoclasts (as they rejected the entire material world).
-Shortly after restoring the icons, Theodora ordered to army to either forcefully convert, or execute, the Paulicians of the empire.
+Shortly after restoring the icons, Theodora ordered the army to either forcefully convert, or execute, the Paulicians of the empire.
 Though some converted, thousands were killed and many escaped across the imperial border and were settled by Umar al-Aqta, emir of Melitene, in the empty border lands between the Abbasid Caliphate and the empire under his protection.